 Marathon marvel Ian Thompson enters the athletics stadium in Christchurch, New Zealand, to clock the second fastest time in history and win a gold medal.
 Leeds girls floored in first round The University Ladies volleyball team went out of this year's National Ladies Knock-out cup in the first round, going down by three sets to one to East Midlands Ladies in the games to clinch the match with a 15-4 win.
 Sports Hall last week.
 This was their first match of the season, and the team were obviously very unsure of themselves.
 They lost the first set 15-3.
-In the second they succeeded in finding some rhythm, but still went down 15-6.
+In the second they succeeded in finding some rhythm, but still went down 15-6. down 15-6.

 The third set produced volleyball of a much higher standard with the serve switching rapidly from one end to the other.
 At one stage Leeds were 11-8 in the lead, but East Midlands fought back to lead 15-14.

-The University girls showed admirable determination in fighting back to level, and taking the set 17-15, but were unable to sustain this in the final set, and the opposition played a composed series of also Dave pulls his weight University Agric Dave Urch picked up a silver medal in the English section on the UAU Championships weightlifting in Glasgow last week, and secured overall fifth position in the British Championship.
-Dave, lifting in the lightweight class, was Leeds University's sole representative and considering the strength of the opposition, particularly the Scottish teams, he can be well pleased with his performance.
+The University girls showed admirable determination in fighting back to level, and taking the set 17-15, but were unable to sustain this in the final set, and the opposition played a composed series of

+Dave pulls his weight

+University Agric Dave

+Urch picked up a silver

+medal in the English section on the UAU Championships weightlifting in

+Glasgow last week,

+secured overall fifth position in the British Championship.

+tion in the British Cham-pionship.

+Dave, lifting in the light-weight class, was Leeds University's sole representa-tive and considering the strength of the opposition, particularly the Scottish teams, he can be well pleased with his performance.
 EASTGATE SPORTS CENTRE 17 EASTGATE - LEEDS 1 Tel.
 Leeds 25573 ADIDAS - PUMA - GOLA - MITRE - HUMMELL FOOTBALL BOOTS AND TRAINING SHOES.
 Umbro - Bukta - Sereena - Litesome Football Jerseys and shorts.
 Adidas and Litesome Track Suits.

-DISCOUNT FOR STUDENTS Weetwood last week, and held them to a thrilling 2-2 draw.
-Kicking off in driving rain, and bogged down in the mud, both teams were slow to adapt, but gradually Sheffield began to look the sharper side.
+DISCOUNT FOR STUDENTS RAINSWEPT LEEDS SHINE IN THRILLER The University soccer team en- The University soccer team entertained this year's UAU semifinalists Sheffield University at Weetwood last week, and held them to a thrilling 2-2 draw.
+Kicking off in driving rain, and bogged down in the mud, both teams were slow to adapt, but gradually Shefield began to look the sharper side.
 Against the run of play, however, Leeds opened the scoring after 27 minutes.
-A The University soccer team entertained this vear's UAU semifinalists Sheffield University at long, jinking run by Roach down the right allowed him to find Bradford whose shot was deflected off a Sheffield defender into the net.
+A long, jinking run by Roach down the right allowed him to find Bradford whose shot was deflected off a Sheffield defender into the net.
 Leeds looked in control now but Sheffield steadied themselves, and pushed in the equaliser in the 40th minute.
 A poor pass by Aston presented the visitors' winger with a free cross, and their centre-forward headed into an empty net.
 In the second half, Leeds found they could make little headway but incredibly it was the home side which took the lead again just on the hour.
 Joughin's pass split the Sheffield defence, and Bradford it was again who found the net, this time unimpeded, from fifteen yards.
-Not long afterwards, Bradford treated the spectators to a burst of sheer skill, beating five men in succession, only to have his shot brilliantly parried by the Sheffield 'keeper.
-Sheffield now threw everything at the home side.
-Shots from the visitors' insideright and centre forward gave Leeds nightmares, but they bravely hung on.
-Then, with just ten minutes to go, Aston went forward to tackle the Sheffield inside-right, but he was just too late, and the ball flew off him into the top of the
+Not long afterwards, Bradford treated the spectators to a burst of sheer skill, beating five men in succession, only to have his shot brilliantly parried by the Sheffield now threw everything at the home side.
+Shots from the visitors' insideright and centre forward gave Leeds niethmares, but they bravely hung on.
+Then, with just ten minutes to go, Aston went forward to tackle the Sheffield inside-right, but he was just too late, and the ball flew off him into the top of the net.